 There’s a trick here.
-First of all, you must understand that private equity firms are not interested in hiring college students.
+First, you must understand that private equity firms are not interested in hiring college students.
 Not even college undergraduates or graduates.
 Not even if you are attending a prestigious college such as Yale or Harvard.
-They simply want someone with experience.
+They want someone with experience.
 It’s ok.
 Learn to deal with it.

-The main purpose here is to show later potential employers that you are not just some college graduate who is looking for some private equity entry level jobs.
+The primary purpose here is to show potential employers later that you are not just some college graduate looking for entry-level private equity jobs.
 You already have experience.
-You’ve been out there and you’ve done it!
+You’ve been out there, and you’ve done it!

 Most private equity firms start their interview process in January for the candidates they need the following July.

 Yes, you read that right.
-It will be a full year and a half before you start the job, even if you get it!
+It will be a whole year and a half before you start the job, even if you get it!

-Apart from that, the interview process in itself lasts between 3 and 6 months.
+Apart from that, the interview process lasts between 3 and 6 months.
 And it has 12 to 15 steps.

-The interviews are very long and fastidious and they include every single type of question imaginable, as well as drug tests.
+The interviews are very long and meticulous, including every type of question imaginable, as well as drug tests.
 Please be aware of that!
-And since we’re on that topic, let’s talk a bit more about interviews.
+And since we’re on that topic, let’s discuss interviews more.

-As I mentioned above, this will not be easy.
+As I mentioned above, this will be challenging.
 The interview will be complicated and lengthy, so you can expect the questions to fall into one of the following categories: